entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is 1.
+The coding of *Diandongpetalichthys liaojiaoshanensis*, *Quasipetalichthys haikouensis*,  *Pauropetalichthys magnoculus*,*Quasipetalichthys haikouensis*, *Ellopetalichthys scheii* , *Epipetalichthys wildungensis*, *Guangxipetalichthys tiaomajianensis*, *Pampetalichthys longhuaensis*, *Notopetalichthys hillsi*, *Sinopetalichthys kueiyangensis*, *Qilinyu rostrata* should be revised from ? to 1.

 321. Position of mandibular arch articulations: (0) terminal; (1) subterminal.

 > Zhu Y. *et al*.
 (2021), Character 93; Zhu Y. *et al*.
 (2022), Character 325; Andreev *et al*.
 (2022), Character 96.